-Our riding holidays centre around three very different areas of Ireland - County Westmeath, County Kerry and County Mayo.
+Our horse riding holidays centre around three very different areas of Ireland - County Offaly, County Kerry and County Mayo.

-Kerry and Mayo are on the West Atlantic Coast and Westmeath only an hour inland from Dublin.
+Kerry and Mayo are on the West Atlantic Coast and Offaly only an hour inland from Dublin.

 The Irish climate is similar to the UK – however as with any UK holiday make sure you pack wet weather gear!